This is a new service – your feedback will help us to improve it.

 Visit the alcohol profile on Fingertips for more information on alcohol.

-Source: Calculated by Office for Health Improvement and Disparities (OHID): using data from the National Drug Treatment Monitoring System
+Source: Office for Health Improvement and Disparities, National Drug Treatment Monitoring System

 The line chart shows the percentage of people who completed alcohol treatment successfully and did not re-present within 6 months.
-The proportion in the South East changed from 34.3% in 2010 to 35.3% in 2022.
+The proportion in the South East in 2023 was 34.3%, the same as it was in 2010.

 Deaths from alcoholic liver disease, ages under 75